Filter Content

 P&F Meetings

-Next Tuesday evening April 1st @ 7pm we will be holding our next P & F meeting in the school staffroom.
-We would love to see some new faces and welcome back some famiiar ones.
-If you would like to come and see what its all about come along no need to let us know beforehand..
+On Friday September 12th @ 2pm we will be holding our next P & F meeting in the meeting room.
+We would love to see some new faces and welcome back some familiar ones.
+If you would like to come and see what its all about come along, no need to let us know beforehand.
 It's a fantastic chance to meet other parents, share ideas, and see how you can get involved in supporting our students and the SPX community.
-We have some exciting events planned for 2025, and we need your help to make them happen!
+We are ready to start our planning for 2026, and we need your help to make it happen!

 Want some great entertainment offers while supporting our school ?